Table of Contents

 1Password Family subscriptions

-- The users on the Family subscription have no access to the vaults set up under ArtsPool's Business subscription, so there may be a few more clicks to access personal credentials in the 1Password browser extension depending on one's settings.
+- The users on the Family subscription have no access to the vaults set up under ArtsPool's Business subscription, so there may be a few more clicks to access personal credentials in the 1Password browser extension, depending on one's settings.
 It's possible to set up the extension to include all passwords from all accounts under All vaults.

 - Each set of five Family subscription accounts is totally separate.
 If a member has two paid accounts under ArtsPool's subscription, they can create up to 10 additional users, but each set of five users can only share vaults on their particular Family subscription account.